englishgritts/landing_page/README.md

-First attempt at a website
+First attempt at a static website - The Odin Project